corda/corda-docs-portal/content/en/platform/corda/5.0-beta/managing-application-networks/managing/registration-requests/registration-approval.md

 The proposed [MemberInfo]({{< relref "../../../developing/api/api-membership.md#memberinfo" >}}) is compared with the previous (if any) `MemberInfo` to calculate the difference in their member contexts.
 This difference will be 100% in case of a first-time registration, since there will be no previous `MemberInfo` for that member known to the MGM.
 If any of the keys present in this `MemberInfo` difference match the regular expressions set by the MGM operator, the request requires manual approval.
-If there are no matches, the request is auto-approved.
+If there are no difference matches, the request is auto-approved.

 Corda has a set of REST APIs available for managing approval rules.
 To learn more, see [Configuring Manual Approval Rules]({{< relref "./configuring-manual-approval-rules.md" >}}).